redruin1/factorio-draftsman/docs/source/reference/data/entities.rst

 --------------------------------------------------------------------------------

-.. py:data:: entities.containers
+.. py:data:: containers

     A sorted list of all instances of :py:class:`.Container`.

-.. py:data:: entities.storage_tanks
+.. py:data:: storage_tanks

     A sorted list of all instances of :py:class:`.StorageTank`.

-.. py:data:: entities.transport_belts
+.. py:data:: transport_belts

     A sorted list of all instances of :py:class:`.TransportBelt`.

-.. py:data:: entities.underground_belts
+.. py:data:: underground_belts

     A sorted list of all instances of :py:class:`.UndergroundBelt`.

-.. py:data:: entities.splitters
+.. py:data:: splitters

     A sorted list of all instances of :py:class:`.Splitter`.

-.. py:data:: entities.inserters
+.. py:data:: inserters

     A sorted list of all instances of :py:class:`.Inserter`.

-.. py:data:: entities.filter_inserters
+.. py:data:: filter_inserters

     A sorted list of all instances of :py:class:`.FilterInserter`.

-.. py:data:: entities.loaders
+.. py:data:: loaders

     A sorted list of all instances of :py:class:`.Loader`.

-.. py:data:: entities.electric_poles
+.. py:data:: electric_poles

     A sorted list of all instances of :py:class:`.ElectricPole`.

-.. py:data:: entities.pipes
+.. py:data:: pipes

     A sorted list of all instances of :py:class:`.Pipe`.

-.. py:data:: entities.underground_pipes
+.. py:data:: underground_pipes

     A sorted list of all instances of :py:class:`.UndergroundPipe`.

-.. py:data:: entities.pumps
+.. py:data:: pumps

     A sorted list of all instances of :py:class:`.Pump`.

-.. py:data:: entities.straight_rails
+.. py:data:: straight_rails

     A sorted list of all instances of :py:class:`.StraightRail`.

-.. py:data:: entities.curved_rails
+.. py:data:: curved_rails

     A sorted list of all instances of :py:class:`.CurvedRail`.

-.. py:data:: entities.train_stops
+.. py:data:: train_stops

     A sorted list of all instances of :py:class:`.TrainStop`.

-.. py:data:: entities.rail_signals
+.. py:data:: rail_signals

     A sorted list of all instances of :py:class:`.RailSignal`.

-.. py:data:: entities.rail_chain_signals
+.. py:data:: rail_chain_signals

     A sorted list of all instances of :py:class:`.RailChainSignal`.

-.. py:data:: entities.locomotives
+.. py:data:: locomotives

     A sorted list of all instances of :py:class:`.Locomotive`.

-.. py:data:: entities.cargo_wagons
+.. py:data:: cargo_wagons

     A sorted list of all instances of :py:class:`.CargoWagon`.

-.. py:data:: entities.fluid_wagons
+.. py:data:: fluid_wagons

     A sorted list of all instances of :py:class:`.FluidWagon`.

-.. py:data:: entities.artillery_wagons
+.. py:data:: artillery_wagons

     A sorted list of all instances of :py:class:`.ArtilleryWagon`.

-.. py:data:: entities.logistic_passive_containers
+.. py:data:: logistic_passive_containers

     A sorted list of all instances of :py:class:`.LogisticPassiveContainer`.

-.. py:data:: entities.logistic_active_containers
+.. py:data:: logistic_active_containers

     A sorted list of all instances of :py:class:`.LogisticActiveContainer`.

-.. py:data:: entities.logistic_storage_containers
+.. py:data:: logistic_storage_containers

     A sorted list of all instances of :py:class:`.LogisticStorageContainer`.

-.. py:data:: entities.logistic_buffer_containers
+.. py:data:: logistic_buffer_containers

     A sorted list of all instances of :py:class:`.LogisticBufferContainer`.

-.. py:data:: entities.logistic_request_containers
+.. py:data:: logistic_request_containers

     A sorted list of all instances of :py:class:`.LogisticRequestContainer`.

-.. py:data:: entities.roboports
+.. py:data:: roboports

     A sorted list of all instances of :py:class:`.Roboports`.

-.. py:data:: entities.lamps
+.. py:data:: lamps

     A sorted list of all instances of :py:class:`.Lamp`.

-.. py:data:: entities.arithmetic_combinators
+.. py:data:: arithmetic_combinators

     A sorted list of all instances of :py:class:`.ArithmeticCombinator`.

-.. py:data:: entities.decider_combinators
+.. py:data:: decider_combinators

     A sorted list of all instances of :py:class:`.DeciderCombinator`.

-.. py:data:: entities.constant_combinators
+.. py:data:: constant_combinators

     A sorted list of all instances of :py:class:`.ConstantCombinator`.

-.. py:data:: entities.power_switches
+.. py:data:: power_switches

     A sorted list of all instances of :py:class:`.PowerSwitch`.

-.. py:data:: entities.programmable_speakers
+.. py:data:: programmable_speakers

     A sorted list of all instances of :py:class:`.ProgrammableSpeaker`.

-.. py:data:: entities.boilers
+.. py:data:: boilers

     A sorted list of all instances of :py:class:`.Boiler`.
     Boilers convert a fuel to heat a fluid (usually water) into another (usually steam).

-.. py:data:: entities.generators
+.. py:data:: generators

     A sorted list of all instances of :py:class:`.Generator`.
     Generators convert a fluid (usually steam) into electricity.

-.. py:data:: entities.solar_panels
+.. py:data:: solar_panels

     A sorted list of all instances of :py:class:`.SolarPanel`.

-.. py:data:: entities.accumulators
+.. py:data:: accumulators

     A sorted list of all instances of :py:class:`.Accumulator`.

-.. py:data:: entities.reactors
+.. py:data:: reactors

     A sorted list of all instances of :py:class:`.Reactor`.

-.. py:data:: entities.heat_pipes
+.. py:data:: heat_pipes

     A sorted list of all instances of :py:class:`.HeatPipe`.

-.. py:data:: entities.mining_drills
+.. py:data:: mining_drills

     A sorted list of all instances of :py:class:`.MiningDrill`.
     This includes pumpjacks and any other extraction machine.

-.. py:data:: entities.offshore_pumps
+.. py:data:: offshore_pumps

     A sorted list of all instances of :py:class:`.OffshorePump`.

-.. py:data:: entities.furnaces
+.. py:data:: furnaces

     A sorted list of all instances of :py:class:`.Furnaces`.

-.. py:data:: entities.assembling_machines
+.. py:data:: assembling_machines

     A sorted list of all instances of :py:class:`.AssemblingMachine`.
     This includes chemical plants, oil refineries, and centrifuges.

-.. py:data:: entities.labs
+.. py:data:: labs

     A sorted list of all instances of :py:class:`.Lab`.

-.. py:data:: entities.beacons
+.. py:data:: beacons

     A sorted list of all instances of :py:class:`.Beacon`.

-.. py:data:: entities.rocket_silos
+.. py:data:: rocket_silos

     A sorted list of all instances of :py:class:`.RocketSilo`.

-.. py:data:: entities.land_mines
+.. py:data:: land_mines

     A sorted list of all instances of :py:class:`.LandMine`.

-.. py:data:: entities.walls
+.. py:data:: walls

     A sorted list of all instances of :py:class:`.Wall`.

-.. py:data:: entities.gates
+.. py:data:: gates

     A sorted list of all instances of :py:class:`.Gate`.

-.. py:data:: entities.turrets
+.. py:data:: turrets

     A sorted list of all instances of :py:class:`.Turret`.
     Includes the contents of Factorio's ``AmmoTurret``, ``EnergyTurret``, ``FluidTurret``, and ``ArtilleryTurret``.

-.. py:data:: entities.radars
+.. py:data:: radars

     A sorted list of all instances of :py:class:`.Radar`.

-.. py:data:: entities.electric_energy_interfaces
+.. py:data:: electric_energy_interfaces

     A sorted list of all instances of :py:class:`.ElectricEnergyInterface`.

-.. py:data:: entities.linked_containers
+.. py:data:: linked_containers

     A sorted list of all instances of :py:class:`.LinkedContainer`.

-.. py:data:: entities.heat_interfaces
+.. py:data:: heat_interfaces

     A sorted list of all instances of :py:class:`.HeatInterface`.

-.. py:data:: entities.linked_belts
+.. py:data:: linked_belts

     A sorted list of all instances of :py:class:`.LinkedBelt`.

-.. py:data:: entities.infinity_containers
+.. py:data:: infinity_containers

     A sorted list of all instances of :py:class:`.InfinityContainer`.

-.. py:data:: entities.infinity_pipes
+.. py:data:: infinity_pipes

     A sorted list of all instances of :py:class:`.InfinityPipe`.

-.. py:data:: entities.burner_generators
+.. py:data:: burner_generators

     A sorted list of all instances of :py:class:`.BurnerGenerator`.